AbdAlghaniAlbiek/MovieTube/README.md

 * Streaming videos.

 ## Features
-* This app can serialize/deserialize the sended/received data from server using using `Newtonsoft.Json`.
+* This app can serialize/deserialize the sended/received data from server using `Newtonsoft.Json`.
 * Connecting to the server using `Refit` and fetch json data from it using Restfull APIs.
 * It achieves the high Security level by Implementation this principles:
 1. Encryption/Decryption data that sended/received between server and client using `AES-128-cbc` alghorithm.